-An approach to the assessment of the conceptual component of the EGM is illustrated in Figure 1-6.
+An approach to the assessment of the conceptual component of the EGM is illustrated in Figure 1-5.
 This approach should be adopted at all stages of the project by individuals, peer reviewers and expert panels.

-The best means for assessing the reliability of the conceptual component is through expert panel or peer review.
-However, basic qualitative checks of the conceptual reliability of an EGM should also made as it is developed.
-Self-checking, as well as internal checking, should always be carried out, the results of which should be documented.
+However, basic qualitative checks of the conceptual reliability of an EGM should also made by the individuals involved as it is developed.
+Whenever self-checking or internal checking is carried out the results should be documented.

-Figure 1-6 Approach for assessing the reliability of the conceptual component of the EGM.
+Figure 1-5 Approach for assessing the reliability of the conceptual component of the EGM.